 These speakers are heavy duty road warriors that are designed to handle high volume cleans without distorting.
 They have an enormous power rating, making them the perfect choice for your high headroom amplifier.

 The clean sound from the EVM 12L is simply unmatched in clarity.
-Moreover, the generous 200 Watt power rating offers incredible versatility with amplifiers, and a tremendous room feel that fills the air with sound.
+Moreover, the generous 200-Watt power rating offers incredible versatility with amplifiers and a tremendous room feel that fills the air with sound.
 We were able to push the amp very loud with no hints of distortion, making it perfect for large crowds and performances.

 The EVM 12L’s frequency response surprised us with an unusual amount of midrange bias.
-The spike in response corresponding to the lower-middle range frequencies is almost as strong as the high range response.
+The spike in response corresponding to the lower-middle range frequencies is almost as strong as the high-range response.
 The bottom end is much more mellow in comparison and completely flat in response.

 The EVM 12L excels at any clean tone we tested, but it does stumble when cranking up the gain.
 We found its frequency response is uniquely suited for cleans, and seems to lack clarity and brilliance at overdriven and distorted gain levels.
 It’s still versatile enough to handle crunch tones, but we recommend not going above noon on your gain dial.

-Verdict: The Electro-Voice EVM 12L definitely impressed us with its capabilities, both with its clean tone and with its loud volume.
+Verdict: The Electro-Voice EVM 12L definitely impressed us with its capabilities, both with its clean tone and loud volume.
 The build is rock solid and the power rating covers any amplifier you could use.
 While it comes at a premium price, the 12L delivered some of the best clean tones we’ve ever heard, so it’s well worth it.

 Wattage or power-handling is the amount of power the speaker can handle as input.
-For example, a speaker with a 40 Watt power rating may get damaged or even blow if you connect it to an amp rated higher, such as at 75 Watts.
+For example, a speaker with a 40-Watt power rating may get damaged or even blow if you connect it to an amp rated higher, such as at 75 Watts.

 For large crowds, you need multiple powerful speakers with big bodies and a great capacity to move air over their membranes.
 So it’s important to have a speaker cabinet of the desired size and then get your speaker of choice.

 The impedance of the speaker is another specification that has to match for the proper functioning and safety of your equipment.
-We have to make sure that the resistance of the amp matches the combined resistance of the speakers we use, considering both the number of speakers and whether they are connected in series or parallel.
+We have to make sure the resistance of the amp matches the combined resistance of the speakers we use, considering both the number of speakers and whether they are connected in series or parallel.
 This can get complicated when wiring multiple speakers, such as a 2×12 or 4×12 cab setup.

 Most speakers come in different impedance variants, so check your amp’s impedance and pick accordingly.
 Generally, it’s best to match an 8-ohm impedance with most amps, but you should check your specs.

 There are a number of different types of magnets used for guitar speakers.
 The most common of these is ceramic.
 The problem with ceramic magnets is that they are heavy, and though they are inexpensive, they have some limitations as far as tone is concerned.
-Alnico is the authentic choice for a vintage tone of any kind, but they are very expensive, so you’ll only find them in premium models
+Alnico is the authentic choice for a vintage tone of any kind, but they are very expensive, so you’ll only find them in premium models.

 Whether you’re playing some classic country or riffing through drop-tuned guitars, choosing the right speaker is essential to an inspiring tone.
 We hope you found the answers you were looking for and get the perfect speaker for you.